 Pre-publication progress report

 Full-circle update February 2019: This book has just gone out of print, as my publisher has recently downsized.
 Fortunately, I re-acquired the rights to this book and have passed the files on to the person who creates eBooks and print-on-demand books.
 This book is still in the lineup and will hopefully be available again on this site soon.

-This page outlines the life-cycle in the creation, development, production, distribution, demise, and resurrection of a book, as well as the impact this process can have on its authors.
+This page outlines the life-cycle in the creation, development, production, distribution, demise, and possible resurrection of a book, as well as the impact this process can have on its authors.

 Nov.
 21, 2004